 Now moving mailbox items from Exchange environment become easy tasks for naive as well as Experts user if the user knows the right Power-shell command offers by Microsoft Exchange such as New-MailboxImportRequest.
-To import Offline or dismounted PST File into user mailboxes of Exchange Server, this import command helps, but sometimes it failed due to unknown reason.
+To import PST Files to Exchange Server mailboxes, this import command helps to import pst file to Exchange mailbox, but sometimes it failed due to unknown reason.
 In this section, we try to find the advantages and cons of this command.

 “Hey, try to import a PST File into archive Database of Exchange using the command “New-MailboxImportRequest”.
 After some time trying to view the status of the process, getting the message of “Queued”.
 Try to stop the process using command “Remove-MailboxImportRequest” but getting an error.”

 “With New-MailboxImportRequest Power-shell command tries to move a single Outlook PST( 2 GB) File but after moving 700 MB, the process gets stopped and failed.
 Don’t use the command again, but getting duplicate mailbox items issue.”

 Pros of New -MailboxImportRequest to Import PST Files to Exchange Mailboxes

 As most Expert Exchange Administrator still uses Power shell command to run manage Exchange environment.
 As Command, “New-MailboxImportRequest” used import PST file into exception user mailboxes.
 Within single syntax, the user can start the process of importing mailbox items of Outlook.

 Read More: Import PST Calendar to Exchange Server

 Cons of New-MailboxImportRequest While Importing PST Files to Exchange Environment